onedata/onedata-documentation/doc/using_onedata/onedatafs.md

 * `force_direct_io` - when `True`, forces all data transfers to go directly via the target storage API.
 If storage is not available, for instance due to network firewalls, error will be returned for all `read` and `write` operations
 * `no_buffer` - when `True`, disable all internal buffering in the OnedataFS
 * `io_trace_log` - when `True`, the OnedataFS will log all requests in a CSV file in the directory specified by `log_dir`
-* `provider_timeout` - Specifies the timeout for waiting for Oneprovider responses, in seconds
+* `provider_timeout` - specifies the timeout for waiting for Oneprovider responses, in seconds
-* `log_dir` - Path in the filesystem, where internal OnedataFS logs should be stored.
+* `log_dir` - path in the filesystem, where internal OnedataFS logs should be stored.
 When `None`, no logging will be generated

 ### Advanced usage